 Step 1 – Pinpoint your Intent

 As it is with finding any platform for your business, the initial search process can often be the most time-consuming stage, but often the most pivotal for setting your business up for success.
-Let’s start with a common circumstance for most – one of your employees/colleagues is searching for dashboards.
+Let’s start with a common circumstance for most – one of your employees/colleagues is searching for a business dashboard solution.

 Whenever we seek out a solution to anything, it’s rooted by a distinct purpose; whether it be to solve a problem, clarify and expand on our level of knowledge, to seek benefits of implementing/risks of foregoing, or perhaps to answer any outlying questions.

 To provide some frame of mind, below are various industry or department-focused examples for these types of intent: